 - Equipment and Training – Truck lane restrictions may also require carriers and drivers to invest in specialized equipment and training to comply with the rules and regulations.

-What Truck Lane Restrictions Exist Near Houston?
+Houston Truck Lane Restrictions

 Interstate 45 (I-45) – I-45 north of Houston has truck lane restrictions.
 Big rigs cannot use the left lane between 610 Loop and The Woodlands.